Average Airbag Replacement Cost (and Where to Buy)

 If your car endures a major impact that causes air bag deployment or you purchase a vehicle which has had its airbags deployed, airbag replacement will be necessary and it won’t be cheap.

-Because you’re not going to be replacing a single part, it’s important to know the total cost of airbag replacement to avoid unpleasant financial surprises.
-Before we get into the average airbag replacement costs, here’s a primer on airbags.
+Because it’s not a simple matter of replacing a single part, it’s important to understand the TOTAL cost of airbag replacement to avoid unpleasant financial surprises.

 airbag replacement cost